mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 ship can no longer function.

 ACTIONS STEP

 Unlike in space combat, in fleet combat most actions are automatic and do not require dice rolls.
 However, there are several actions and checks that can be made, depending on the circumstances.

 REPAIR SYSTEM

-Each round, a ship's crew earns a number of Repair Points equal to twice its Crew Skill score plus its Auto- Repair score.
+Each round, a ship's crew earns a number of Repair Points equal to twice its Crew Skill score plus its Auto-Repair score.
 Repair Points can be used to repair systems that have been affected by Critical Hits on a point-for-point basis.
 For example, a ship with a Crew Skill score of 2 and Auto-Repair/2 software earns 6